sanghyun-son/ntire-2020-deblur-mobile/README.md

 `-- ...
 ```

-Since images in the dataset are pretty large (1280 x 720), we recommend to preprocessing to save time for data loading.
-For example, you can run the `preprocess.py` to crop each frame of REDS_deblur dataset into 16 subregions.
+Since images in the dataset are pretty large (1280 x 720), we recommend a preprocessing stage to save time for data loading.
+You can run the `preprocess.py` to crop each frame of `REDS_deblur` dataset into 16 subregions.

 ```bash
 # You are in $(THIS_REPOSITORY)/.